 A CGU is defined as the lowest grouping of integrated assets that generate identifiable cash inflows that are largely independent of the cash inflows of other assets or groups of assets.
 The allocation of assets into CGUs requires significant judgment and interpretations with respect to the integration between assets, the existence of active markets, similar exposure to market risks, shared infrastructures, and the way in which management monitors the operations.
-Management has determined that the appropriate CGU's for the Company are CEMATRIX (Canada) Inc. and MOS.
+Management has determined that the appropriate CGU's for the Company are Cematrix Canada and Cematrix USA (2018 was CEMATRIX (Canada) Inc. and MOS).
+The Cematrix USA CGU includes both MOS and PIGCO in the current year, whereas the in prior year only included MOS.